Evolution0/voxelcraft/README.md

 ## Problems

-If too many blocks are added, the game slows down very noticeably.
+If too many entities are added, the game slows down very noticeably.

 There are a lot of gaps between textures which is caused by poorly drawn textures, can be improved by redrawing them.